numpy/numpy/doc/source/reference/maskedarray.generic.rst

           fill_value = 999999)

-A second possibility is to modify the mask directly, but this usage is    discouraged.
+A second possibility is to modify the :attr:`~MaskedArray.mask` directly, but this usage is discouraged.

 .. note::
    When creating a new masked array with a simple, non-structured datatype, the mask is initially set to the special value :attr:`nomask`, that corresponds roughly to the boolean ``False``.
 Trying to set an element of :attr:`nomask` will fail with a :exc:`TypeError` exception, as a boolean does not support item assignment.